 More specifically, a staggering 81% of sales reps neglect to even ask for the business.
 Selling is a skill that's been ingrained into us from childhood.
 As the saying goes, "if you don't ask you don't get."

-As a child you learned to ask your mother for something differently than how you asked your father.
-In the same way you learned your parent's needs and responses, you must also get to know your prospects and what it'll take to solve their problems.
+As a child you learned to ask your mother for something differently than the way you asked your father.
+In the same way you learned your parent's needs and responses, you must also get to know your prospects and what they need to solve their problems.
 Every buyer is different, and while you always need to ask for the business, you also need to ask in a way they can relate to.

 Jill Konrath (Sales Strategist/Author) Jill Konrath